01-edu/Branch-AI/one_exercise_per_file/week02/day02/ex05/audit/readme.md

 ```

 Only the 10 first predictions are outputted.
 The score is computed on all the data in the folds.
 For some reasons, you may have a different data splitting as mine.
 The requirement for this question is to have a score on the test set bigger than 92%.

 If the score is 1, congratulation you've leaked your first target.
 Drop the target from the X_train or X_test ;) !

-4. This question is validated if the confusion matrix on the train set is similar to:
+##### The question 4 is validated if the confusion matrix on the train set is similar to:

 ```console
 array([[357,   9],